 - Keto-friendly protein bars

 Long days on the trails mean you have to be conscious of hydration, especially if you’re drinking alcohol.
 Have an insulated, refillable bottle topped off with water with you at all times.
+If you plan to be out hiking or exercising for an hour or more, an electrolyte-containing sports drink like HYDRATech™ Instant is even better.
 My favorite non-water, non-alcohol beverage is Health-Ade Kombucha.
 A fermented tea drink, it contains probiotics that aid gut health, but it also can be used as a mixer for alcoholic drinks, so it serves a dual purpose on my vacations.

 How To Stay Fit Without A Gym